treinalinux/LPIC-3-Mixed-Environments-Guide-Study-Certification-Exam-300-300/README.md

 - [ ] Understand Windows tools used to configure a Samba Server

-The following is a partial list of the used files, terms and utilities:
+**The following is a partial list of the used files, terms and utilities**:

 - [ ] smb.conf
  - [ ] security